Academy Award Sci-Tech Win

 Framestore is honoured to be celebrating an Academy Award for the design, architecture and engineering of our proprietary layered shading system, devised and developed by Head of Lighting and Rendering Technology Josh Bainbridge and Head of Software Nathan Walster.
 The accolade recognises the system’s significant contribution to filmmaking.

-Among the first systems of its kind, the innovative layered shading system enables our artists to generate realistic surfaces for characters, vehicles, and CG elements.
+Among the first of its kind, the innovative layered shading system enables our artists to generate realistic surfaces for characters, vehicles, and CG elements.
 From translucent skin to rain-covered metal, artists can ensure surfaces behave in a physically accurate way, regardless of lighting, environment, and other elements.

 The layered shading system was first used during Framestore’s work on Guardians of the Galaxy, and has since helped to realise films such as Paddington, Prehistoric Planet: Ice Age, Barbie, Superman, Wicked as well as Academy Award-nominated work on F1 and the BAFTA-nominated How to Train Your Dragon.